The-Taggart-Institute/blue-crab-shells/README.md

 Also, you can see that this interop is, by definition, unmanaged.
 That's why we need to wrap our Windows function calls in `unsafe`.
 It doesn't mean what you think it means.

+### Stage 2

+Now we'll establish two-way communication over the TCP socket.
+This introduces the `BufWriter` and `BufReader` structs for handling the transmission and receipt of data.

+This stage also introduces the `match` statement, a core flow control structure in Rust.
+We use it to handle what we're reading from the socket, thereby checking whether the connection has been closed.